wilds/angular-schema-form-dynamic-select/README.md

        }
      },

-This is convenience functionality, for more complicated mappings, and situations where the source data is<br /> in a completely different format, the callback and asyncCallback options should be used instead.
+This is convenience functionality, for more complicated mappings, and situations where the source data is in a completely different format, the callback and asyncCallback options should be used instead.

 ## Filters